ioccc-src/winner/1991/cdupont/README.md

 ```

 Notice that if you C beautify (cb) or pre-process this program, it
-will no longer work correctly, or at all.  (go ahead, try it... :-))
+will no longer work correctly, if at all.  (go ahead, try it... :-))

 NOTE: One should remove the final trailing newline to obtain the
 original source file.
 This step is not needed to compile